FAQs for Online Wills Compared to Attorney Prepared Wills

 - Online wills don’t make suggestions or discuss with you what would work best for your situation.
 Instead, the form or the software makes guesses as to what most people will most likely need.
 It’s sort of like designing a line of clothing and assuming everyone is a size ten.
-Except that it’s worse since Wills cover a lot of decisions and people tend to have strong views on what suits them best.

 What is the price difference between an online will and one prepared by an attorney?